Taiho Jutsu has its roots in Japanese history, originally known as Yawara then later as Jui-Jutsu and now the special art of Taiho Jutsu.

 As Japan entered into the final stages of the 19th century, in a Buddhist temple called Yeishoji, a man named Dr Jigaro Kano developed a new art from the techniques of Jui Justu.
 He removed the striking techniques and most of the deadly applications coming up with an art called Kano Jui Jutsu ( now known as JUDO ).

-In 1993 Andy McCormack - 6th Dan, founded the The original West Midlands Police Taiho Jutsu Club at the Tally Ho police training centre in Birmingham.
-He was joined by a police PTI named Phil Collins - 3rd Dan.
+In 1993 Hanshi Andy McCormack, founded the The original West Midlands Police Taiho-Jutsu Club at the Tally Ho police training centre in Birmingham.
+He was joined by a police PTI named Phil Collins.

-Over the years the art fell out of favour with the British police, taking too much time to train the officers and recruits and keep up the level of competence needed.
-The club moved itself from the secure setting of Tally-Ho to a council leisure centre in Kings Heath where it became one of the first sites to take on civilians and train them in the art.
+The West Midlands Taiho-Jutsu club moved itself from the secure setting of Tally-Ho Police training Centre in Birmingham to a council leisure centre in Birmingham where it became one of the first sites to take on civilians and train them in the art.

-It continued under the British Taiho Jutsu Association banner with Sensei Brian Eustace 9th Dan until it merged with the British Aikido Association and became part of the the B.A.A in mid 2008.
+It continued under the British Taiho-Jutsu Association banner with Sensei Brian Eustace 10th Dan until it merged with the British Aikido Association and became part of the the B.A.A in mid 2008.

-Goshin Taiho Jutsu then joined forces with MAAS (Martial Arts All Styles), the club grew and developed the Art that is Goshin Taiho Jutsu.
+With MAAS (Martial Arts All Styles), the club and style grew and developed.
 With it's varied kicks and punches as well as joint locking techniques and judo kata's it formed a strong syllabus to enable people to feel more confident on the streets of the modern day U.K.